-He studied shipbuilding and industrial engineering in Germany as well as business administration in the United States and gathered considerable professional experience, Peter Lürßen joins the company.
+Further to studying shipbuilding and industrial engineering in Germany, as well as business administration in the United States and gathering considerable professional experience, Peter Lürßen joins the company.

 Senior Director, Gert Lürßen, dies

-Senior partner Gert Lürßen dies on January 2 at the age of 77.
-This comes to a time when Germany is cutting back its defence spending in response to the fall of the Berlin Wall in 1989.
+Senior Partner Gert Lürßen dies on 2 January at the age of 77.
+This comes at a time when Germany is cutting back its defence-spending in response to the fall of the Berlin Wall in 1989.

 The company celebrates an important anniversary.
-The small boatbuilding company on the Weser River has grown into a large shipyard that builds naval vessels as well a modern megayachts.
+The small boatbuilding company on the Weser River has grown into a large shipyard that builds naval vessels as well as modern megayachts.

 The acquisition of Neue Jadewerft

-Lürssen purchases the Neue Jadewerft shipyard in Wilhelmshaven.
-It is specialised in naval vessels and in maintenance, repair, and conversion work on ships up to 150 metres in length.
+Lürssen purchases the Neue Jadewerft in Wilhelmshaven.
+It specialises in naval vessels and in maintenance, repair and conversion work for ships up to 150 metres in length.

 A major order from Turkey

-Lürssen was commissioned by the Turkish navy to build compact patrol boats, representing a further development of the successful DOGAN class from the nineties: the Kilic.
+Lürssen is commissioned by the Turkish Navy to build compact patrol boats, representing a further development of the successful DOGAN class of vessels from the nineties, the KILIC.

 Two jubilees in one year

 1,400 people celebrate the launch of the world's first motorboat, REMS, 125 years after it was built and the LÜRSSEN-DAIMLER that won 'Champion of the Sea' in Monaco 100 years ago.

-The Norderwerft shipyard in Hamburg is specialised in the repair and reconstruction of ships for the commercial shipping industry and the maintenance of ships for the German Navy.
+The Norderwerft in Hamburg specialises in the repair and reconstruction of commercial ships.
+It also undertakes maintenance of vessels for the German Navy.

-In May 2013, Lürssen purchases the Peene Werft shipyard in Wolgast, Germany.
+In May 2013, Lürssen purchases the Peene-Werft in Wolgast, Germany.
 The shipyard is active in building and repairing naval vessels and also provides support for the yacht-building business.

 Lürssen celebrates a major anniversary, 140 years of shipbuilding

-Since the foundation in 1875, the Lürssen shipyard has manufactured more than 13,000 boats and ships – all at the the Bremen shipyards or their North German sister shipyards.
+Since 1875, the Lürssen shipyard has manufactured more than 13,000 vessels, all at the Bremen or North German shipyards.

 The integration of Blohm+Voss

 Lürssen acquires the long-standing shipyard Blohm+Voss in Hamburg, Germany.
 This strengthens the group's competence in the build of naval vessels and the repair and refit of yachts, as well as passenger and commercial ships.